-Our U.S. Northeast power generation assets were sold in second quarter 2017, and on December 22, 2017, we entered into an agreement to sell our U.S. power retail contracts as part of the continued wind down of our U.S. power marketing operations.
-The transaction is expected to close in first quarter 2018, subject to regulatory and other approvals.
+On December 14, 2018, we entered into an agreement to sell our Coolidge Generating Station for approximately US\$465 million.

+Our U.S. power retail contracts were sold on March 1, 2018 as part of the continued wind-down of our U.S. Northeast power marketing business.